devcore6/cxxgui/README.md

 ## Symbols

 Each individual color of the symbols can be individually addressed by setting the rendering mode to palette.

 There are currently few symbols, but more will be added as development continues.
+Each symbol also comes in 9 weights plus an extra filled variety.

 ![Symbols page 1](symbols1.png "Symbols page 1")
 ![Symbols page 2](symbols2.png "Symbols page 2")